Scalar perturbations around rotating regular black holes and wormholes: quasi-normal modes, ergoregion instability and superradiance: Quasi-normal modes and (in)stability

 In addition to these, for high enough values of the spin parameter, and for $\Re(\omega) < m \Omega_\text{H}$, being $\Omega_\text{H}$ the would-be horizon angular velocity, a second family of QNMs appears.
 All of the modes in this second family are \emph{unstable}; the imaginary parts of their QNM frequencies are very small, but \emph{positive}, and span several orders of magnitude, between approximately $10^{-6}/M$ and $10^{-15}/M$, corresponding to instability timescales in the approximate range $10\ \text{to}\ 10^{10} \left(M/M_\odot\right)\text{s}$.
 For some specific cases, a few of these modes have been presented in \cref{fig:WH_unstable}.

+Once again, the qualitative picture presented herein is unaffected by changes in the parameters that specify the numerical routines (the values of the numerical infinity and of the numerical throat).
+However, as in the null-throat wormhole case, high accuracy and precise initial guesses for the QNM frequencies are required in our numerical routine, otherwise the numerical value of the QNM frequencies found with the shooting technique could not converge.
+Furthermore, when changing the spacetime parameters for not-so-close-by configurations, the shooting can jump from the fundamental mode to an overtone, meaning that we had to consider a quite narrow parameters grid.
+Despite these numerical difficulties, our results clearly show that there are unstable modes for the traversable wormhole configurations.

-Once again, the qualitative picture presented herein is unaffected by changes in the parameters that specify the numerical routines; the numerical values of the QNM frequencies, instead, are sometimes sensitive to these choices.
-Our results on the instability time scale are compatible with those in Ref.~\cite{Cardoso:2008kj}, where Kerr-like wormholes are modeled by the Kerr metric with a mirror at finite Boyer--Lindquist radius larger than the would-be horizon.
+Our results on the instability timescale are compatible with those in Ref.~\cite{Cardoso:2008kj}, where Kerr-like wormholes are modeled by the Kerr metric with a mirror at finite Boyer--Lindquist radius larger than the would-be horizon.